I-5-4-74.Implementation of the Hicks Acquiescence Ruling (Sixth Circuit)

 The Office of the General Counsel (OGC) will provide DCA a list of Hicks court remands to process once DCA receives the cases in the Legal Automated Workflow System (LAWS).

-On receipt of the court remand, DCA staff will add the case characteristic HKS4 for sentence four court remands to the case in ARPS.
+DCA staff will ensure the case characteristic HKS4 for sentence four court remands is included on the case in ARPS.

-DCA staff will also check to see if the WVRD – Huntington 1 Redeterminations case characteristic is present on the court remand record in ARPS.
-If not, DCA staff will add the WVRD case characteristic.
+DCA staff will also check to see if the WVRD – West Virginia Redetermination case characteristic is present on the court remand record in ARPS.

 D. AC Remand Order